maliMirkec/personal-website/source/_posts/starter-project-a-set-of-latest-best-practices-packed-in-gulp-tasks.md

 ⚠️ The package is deprecated.
 See [SPRO](/articles/introducing-spro/) instead.

-This article is the very first article in a series about [Starter Project], a set of latest best practices packed in Gulp tasks.
+This article is the very first article in a series about [Starter Project], a set of the latest best practices packed in Gulp tasks.
 In this article, I am going to explain the idea behind this project, how it could help you on your project and how to use it.

 <!-- more -->